 Things to Consider When Buying an NVG

-It’s more important to understand your options than to understand all the complex ins and outs of the technology.
+It’s more important to understand your options than to understand the complex ins and outs of the technology.
 Here are a few key things to consider before you invest in a set of night vision goggles.

 How Will You Use Your Night Vision Goggles?

-How you plan to use your NVGs will help you determine what type of device is the best for you.
+How you plan to use your NVGs will help determine what type of device is the best for you.
 If you plan to use them for hunting, image clarity may be more important than effective range.
 For tactical and surveillance applications, range will be far more important.

 How Much Should You Spend on Night Vision Goggles?